Samyak-Shreyash/bcgAssignment/README.md

 # bcgAssignment
-An Attemmpt to make an insurance application for BCG assignment
+An Attempt to make an insurance application for BCG assignment